 More About Subwoofers

 Subwoofer SizesOne of the most obvious differences between subwoofers is the diameter of the drivers themselves.
 We offer subwoofers ranging from 6" all the way up to a 19" superwoofer from Rockford Fosgate.
 Generally speaking, the bigger the woofer, the more bass it will give you.
 As the diamter increases, the cone area increases exponentially due to the formula for the area of a circle.
 In addition, the larger the subwoofer, the larger the basket.
 As the basket increases in size, it allows for larger magnets and voice coils, which in turn allow for more power handling.
 More power = more bass.
 The drawback with the larger woofers is space.
-A 15" woofer is going to require more air space than a 12", which requires more air space than a 10" and so on.
+A 15 inch subwoofer is going to require more air space than a 12 inch subwoofer, which requires more air space than a 10 inch subwoofer and so on.
 Depending on your vehicle, your budget, and how much bass you really "need", you can determine the right woofer size for you.
-10" and 12" woofers are the most popular, followed by 8".
+10" and 12" woofers are the most popular, followed by 8 inch subwoofers.

 Subwoofer Voice CoilsSubwoofers come in single or dual voice coil configurations.
 There is a bunch of science as to how it works, but that really isn't that important right now when it comes to subwoofers.
 What is important is knowing whether the subwoofers you want are single or dual voice coil, and the impedance of each of the voice coils on the subwoofer.